xwmario/Warez/README.md

 ## Ad-Blocker
 - [An Overview of Ad Blocking Technology](https://www.techotopia.com/index.php/An_Overview_of_Ad_Blocking_Technology) - Basically explains how an Ad Blocker works.
-- [AdGuard](https://adguard.com/en/welcome.html) - Claims to be the worlds most advance Ad Blocker.
+- [AdGuard](https://adguard.com/en/welcome.html) - Claims to be the worlds most advance ad-blocker.
 - [Filterlists](https://filterlists.com/) - Provides an overview of Ad blocking filters/projects.
 - [uBlock origin](https://github.com/gorhill/uBlock) - A fast and efficient Ad Blocker.
-- [Nano Defender](https://jspenguin2017.github.io/uBlockProtector/) - Fork of uBlock with sme gimmicks, the defender addon is an anti-adblock defuser for Nano Adblocker and uBlock Origin.
+- [Nano Defender](https://jspenguin2017.github.io/uBlockProtector/) - Fork of uBlock with some gimmicks, the defender addon is an anti-adblock defuser for Nano Adblocker and uBlock Origin.
-- [Wikipedia's Website about Ad blocking](https://en.wikipedia.org/wiki/Ad_blocking) - Wikipedia's website about ad blockers.
+- [Wikipedia's Website about Ad blocking](https://en.wikipedia.org/wiki/Ad_blocking) - Wikipedia's website about ad-blockers.

 **[`^        back to top        ^`](#)**